Jean Augustin Ernouf

-Military career
+Early life

-After completing school, Ernouf received entered military service as a private in the Revolutionary army.
+Manuel Louis Jean Augustin Ernouf was born in Alençon, Normandy on 29 August 1753.
+After completing school, Ernouf joined the French Royal Army as a private.
 He was commissioned as a lieutenant of infantry in the 1st Battalion of Volunteers of the Orne on the 24 September 1791, and as a captain on 22 March 1792, and 5 May 1793 he became an aide-de-camp of General Barthel's Army of the North.
 On 30 July 1793, he was promoted to the rank of lieutenant colonel.

-Initial successes in the Lowlands and the lower Rhine
+Flanders campaign

 In 1793, during the War of the First Coalition, Ernouf was sent to Cassel to strengthen the French position.
 The Duke of York laid siege to Dunkirk and blockaded the town of Bergues, on the Belgian border, which had insufficient garrison to fend off the British.
 Ernouf assembled a force of a thousand men and joined Jean Nicolas Houchard; together they marched to the relief of Dunkirk.
 Once there, he led a column in attack on the British camp.
 On 5 complémentaire an I (21 September 1793), which would have been the last day of the first year of the new Republic, he was raised to the rank of brigadier general and was appointed on 9 vendémiaire an II (30 September 1793) as chief of staff to the Army of the North.

 It was also by his advice that the commander-in-chief, Jean-Baptiste Jourdan, discovered Josias, Prince of Coburg's unfortunate position behind the Wattignies forest, compelled him to retreat across the Sambre and subsequently lifted the siege of Maubeuge: Ernouf's part in this action, the Battle of Hondschoote, earned him his promotion to major general on 23 frimaire an II (13 December 1793).
 When Jourdan did not order an aggressive pursuit, both he and Ernouf were recalled by the Committee of Public Safety in disgrace.
 He was suspended on suspicion of being a counter-revolutionary, but reinstated upon the end of the Reign of Terror in 1795.
 Upon his reinstatement, he was appointed chief of staff of the Army of the Moselle and the Army of Sambre-et-Meuse.
 He held several administrative posts, including a stint in which he helped to develop the topographical and geographical military maps.